-The run up to Christmas can be a lot of fun but as the evenings get darker, it’s important to know how to keep yourself safe when out and about.
+The run up to Christmas can be a lot of fun but as the evenings get darker, it’s important to know how to be safe when out and about.

 - If you ever feel unwell or worried for your safety when out and about in Islington, there are a number of Safe Havens in the borough that can help.
-Just look out for the logo in the window or find your closest here.
+Just look out for the logo in the window or find your closest Safe Haven.

 - Plan your journey home and if using a taxi, make sure that it’s a black cab or licensed vehicle.
 For more info on travelling safely visit the Met Police website.